deity-io/falcon-platform-docs/docs/platform/packages/falcon-server-env.md

 ## Extension

-`src/models/Extension` is a base class for any extension that is being used by Falcon Server Application.
-It adds a few helpful methods to provide a seamless integration with Falcon Server applications.
+`src/models/Extension` is a base class for any extension that is being used by DEITY Middleware Application.
+It adds a few helpful methods to provide a seamless integration with DEITY Middleware applications.

 ### `extension.initialize`